-Principle Corporate Governance best practice recommendation Compliance How we comply The Company's Compensation Committee has historically undertaken a review of the performance of the Company's executive officers annually during March as disclosed at Item 10 of the Annual Report.
-2 Structure of the Board to be effective an d add value The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director and disclose the charter of the committee, the members of the committee; and (3) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; OR (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+Principle Corporate Governance best practice recommendation Compliance How we comply 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director and disclose the charter of the committee, the members of the committee; and (3) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; OR (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
 The Company has established a Nominating and Corporate Governance Committee, which is comprised of at least three members who are each independent directors.
-The current members of the Nominating and Corporate Governance Committee are Professor Suzanne Crowe, Jeremy Curnock Cook, Louis Panaccio and Jan Stern Reed.
-Professor Crowe is the chair of the Nominating and Corporate Governance Committee (being an independent director).
+The current members of the Nominating and Corporate Governance Committee are Jan Stem Reed, Professor Suzanne Crowe, Jeremy Curnock Cook, and Robert McNamara.
+Ms. Reed is the chair of the Nominating and Corporate Governance Committee (being an independent director).
 The Nominating and Corporate Governance Committee Charter is available on the Company's website (www.avitamedical.com).
 The Nominating and Corporate Governance Committee is responsible for identifying individuals qualified to become members of the Company's Board, recommending to the Board nominees for election at meetings of the Company's stockholders or to fill vacancies that arise on the Board, and recommending to the Board qualified and experienced directors to serve on the committees of the Board.
-The Nominating and Corporate Governance Committee's recommendations are based on a thorough consideration of the Board's balance of skills, knowledge, experience, independence and diversity.
-The number of times that the Nominating and Corporate Governance Committee met throughout FY22 and the individual attendances of members at those meetings is set out at Item 10 of our Annual Report.
+The Nominating and Corporate Governance Committee's recommendations are based on a thorough consideration of the Board.
+The Nominating and Corporate Governance Committee's recommendations are based on a thorough consideration of the Board's balance of skills, knowledge, experience, and benefits of diversity, including diversity of thought, viewpoints, educational and professional background, gender, race, age, sexual orientation and ethnic or national background.
+The number of times that the Nominating and Corporate Governance Committee met throughout FY23 and the individual attendances of members at those meetings is set out at Item 10 of our Annual Report.
 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
 Complies in part The Company supports the appointment of Directors who bring a wide range of business and professional skills and experience to the Company.
 While the Company does not have or disclose a formal skills matrix, the Nominating and Corporate Governance Committee does consider a potential Director's attributes prior to any appointment.
+In support of seeking to ensure that the Board has an appropriate mix of skills and diversity, the Company engaged a global business management consulting firm in December 2023, to provide an assessment of the Board's strengths, and to help identify the collective